 The MA program is supported by the expertise of Columbia's faculty in the social sciences and humanities, in addition to Columbia's research infrastructure and access to other resources in New York City.
 It builds upon the unique synergy created between the programs of the Institute of Latin American Studies and various institutions in the New York City area and throughout Latin America and the Caribbean.
 The educational experiences of MA students are enriched by participating in the various lecture series, conferences, and other activities sponsored by the Institute.

 The Institute of Latin American Studies

-Since its foundation in 1962, ILAS has supported scholarships and professional achievement in the field of Latin American studies.
-Columbia professor Frank Tannenbaum, the first director of the Institute and one of the preeminent Latin Americanists in the United States since the 1930's, saw the Institute as a response to the need for knowledge about an area of central importance to U.S. foreign policy.
-Latin American area studies have since then developed as one of the strongest fields in American social sciences and humanities - and a space of collaboration for scholars from all over the world.
+Since its founding in 1962, ILAS has supported scholarships and professional achievement in the field of Latin American studies.
+Columbia Professor Frank Tannenbaum, the first director of the institute and one of the preeminent Latin Americanists in the United States since the 1930s, saw the institute as a response to the need for knowledge about an area of central importance to US foreign policy.
+Latin American area studies have since then developed as one of the strongest fields in American social sciences and humanities, and a space of collaboration for scholars from all over the world.